-Modelling of corporation tax The calculation of the price control would include separate allowances for corporation tax liabilities, calculated using modelling of corporation tax liabilities, rather than making an approximate allowance for corporation tax as part of the allowances for the TSO's equity finance (e.g. pre-tax WACC) Greater accuracy in estimation of corporation tax liabilities and, in turn, TSO revenue requirements Substantial increase in resource requirement and complexity Possible transitional issues with risks of unfairness, arising from change from the existing approach Develop options for applying Ofgem's fair returns failsafe tools to TSO and review case for these In initial work on its RIIO-2 framework Ofgem outlined a number of options that could help address its concerns about unfair/excessive returns to the companies it regulates We could seek to take Ofgem's ideas and develop well-specified options that could be applied to the TSO and consider the pros and cons of these May lead to the identification of tools that could help to reduce the risk that price control allowances for remuneration of TSO's equity finance are excessive Time and resource required to progress this complex work Such tool are likely to be quite controversial, with significant risks and drawbacks to consider Lack of established regulatory precedent Questions about proportionality of developing new approach in this area for TSO given small proportion of energy bills
+2020-25 Cost of debt indexation mechanism The framework could include a mechanism so that the allowances to the TSO to cover any debt finance that it is assumed to need (in a notional efficient financial structure) are adjusted over the duration of the price control period to take account of latest information on debt costs from corporate debt markets Provides risk protection to investors and customers to help protect against uncertainty faced by regulator in forecasting efficient costs of debt finance over price control period, which will vary according to market conditions and monetary policy Other regulators such as Ofgem and Ofwat use cost of debt indexation mechanisms for their RAB-based price controls Time and effort to develop mechanism and implement it for the TSO control Greater complexity No useful role with TSO price control framework if notional efficient licensee is assumed to be financed with 100% equity and no corporate debt (the assumption for 2015-20 on which CMA determination rested) Modelling of corporation tax The calculation of the price control would include separate allowances for corporation tax liabilities, calculated using modelling of corporation tax liabilities, rather than making an approximate allowance for corporation tax as part of the allowances for the TSO's equity finance (e.g. pre-tax WACC) Greater accuracy in estimation of corporation tax liabilities and, in turn, TSO revenue requirements Substantial increase in resource requirement and complexity Possible transitional issues with risks of unfairness, arising from change from the existing approach Develop options for applying Ofgem's fair returns failsafe tools to TSO and review case for these In initial work on its RIIO-2 framework Ofgem outlined a number of options that could help address its concerns about unfair/excessive returns to the companies it regulates We could seek to take Ofgem's ideas and develop well-specified options that could be applied to the TSO and consider the pros and cons of these May lead to the identification of tools that could help to reduce the risk that price control allowances for remuneration of TSO's equity finance are excessive Time and resource required to progress this complex work Such tool are likely to be quite controversial, with significant risks and drawbacks to consider Lack of established regulatory precedent Questions about proportionality of developing new approach in this area for TSO given small proportion of energy bills

-We provide further explanation of our proposed approach, and the rationale for it in the separate working paper by Reckon LLP, published alongside this document.
+We provide further explanation of our proposed approach, and the rationale for it in the separate working paper by Reckon LLP, published alongside our December 2018 approach consultation.